furynet/furyhub-1/docs/tools/ledger.md

 Only use Ledger devices that you bought factory new or trust fully
 :::

 When you initialize your Ledger, a 24-word mnemonic is generated and stored in the device.
-This mnemonic is compatible with IRIShub and IRIShub accounts can be derived from it.
-Therefore, all you have to do is make your ledger compatible with `iris`.
+This mnemonic is compatible with FURYhub and FURYhub accounts can be derived from it.
+Therefore, all you have to do is make your ledger compatible with `fury`.
 To do so, you need to go through the following steps:

 1. Install [Ledger Live](https://www.ledger.com/pages/ledger-live) on your machine.
 2. Using Ledger Live, [update your Ledger Nano S with the latest firmware](https://support.ledger.com/hc/en-us/articles/360002731113-Update-device-firmware).